-Goodbye gas furnaces?
+Goodbye, gas furnaces?
 Why electrification is the future of home heating | CBC News

 That means a building needs to be airtight and well insulated to keep the heat from escaping and reduce the "heating load" before you should consider this as an option — and even more so the further north you go.

 Faught says air source heat pumps can heat an airtight, well-insulated home to a comfortable temperature until it gets to about -10 C outside.
-In places with colder winters than that, supplementing with baseboard heaters may be necessary.
+In places with colder winters than that, supplementing with baseboard heaters may be necessary with conventional air source heat pumps.
+However, some manufacturers have brought cold climate heat pumps on the market that they say can deal with outside temperatures down to -25 C or -30 C.

-One big advantage of heat pumps is that they don't just heat homes, the can also cool them.
+One big advantage of heat pumps is that they don't just heat homes, they can also cool them.

 In fact, air conditioners are technically heat pumps.
 The difference with the heat pumps capable of heating homes is they can run in reverse.